 - Radeon Super Resolution support (future update)

 While not directly comparable, the PS5 GPU’s texture rate of 321.6 GTexel/s and FP32 performance of 10.29 TFLOPS is yet another proof that it can compete fairly well with mid-range GPUs during the time of its release.
 In fact, in purely numerical terms, it’s somewhat higher.
-To compare, the RX 5700 XT is rated at 304.8 GTexel/s and 9.754 (FP32) TFLOPS, while the RTX 2070 Super hangs at around 283.2 GTexel/s and (FP32) 9.062 TFLOPS.
+Compared to the PS5 GPU equivalent, the RX 5700 XT is rated at 304.8 GTexel/s and 9.754 (FP32) TFLOPS, while the RTX 2070 Super hangs at around 283.2 GTexel/s and (FP32) 9.062 TFLOPS.

 When it comes to actual games, the PS5 delivers true 1080p performance from 60 to 120 FPS, depending on the title.
 Quality modes that lower the FPS to 30 while maxing out visual settings are also possible, especially when playing at (also native) 4K resolution.
 Dynamic resolution scaling can be applied to certain games, such as Call of Duty: Warzone, to keep the framerate stable even when playing at graphically taxing settings.
 Moreover, well-designed and highly-optimized triple-A games, for example, Doom Eternal, can even be cranked all the way up to 4K and 120 FPS, delivering a near indistinguishable performance to that of a modern-day mid-range PC.

 Do note, however, that to play at 4K 120 FPS, you need to have a monitor that supports HDMI 2.1, as well as a cable that can support the necessary data bandwidth.
 Also, 1440p is not natively supported by the PS5 (at the moment).
 When played on a 1440p monitor, the console will simply default back to 1080p, and stretch the image on the whole screen.